silbinarywolf/proposal-fel/README.md

 ## Roadmap plan:

-To avoid constantly increasing scope and never properly finish implementing features, the following link shows my plan for features and what version numbers they'll be at.
+To avoid constantly increasing scope and never finishing features, the following link shows my plan for features and what version numbers they'll be at.

 This will be updated as I go.